-Dave served for many years as the chairperson for the Computer Engineering Advisory Council for the Northern Alberta Institute of Technology (NAIT).
-He is also a member of ASET, ISNR and AAPB.
+Dave served for many years as the chair of the Computer Engineering Advisory Council for the NAIT.
+He's also a member of ASET and ISNR.

 Dave talks AVE

-I got involved in AVE when I was designing a research lab to diagnose and treat TMJ Dysfunction in the Faculty of Dentistry at the University of Alberta with Dr. Norman Thomas (now teaching in Las Vegas, NV).
+I got involved in AVE when I was designing a research lab to diagnose and treat TMJ dysfunction in the Faculty of Dentistry at the University of Alberta with Dr. Norman Thomas.
 While I was there, an instructor from Performing Arts commissioned me to design an AVE system for him to help his students overcome stage-fright.
-Given that I was extremely busy building a biofeedback lab, performing TMJ studies, teaching the Basic Human Physiology course and wondering if AVE was just some "new age" fad, I was hesitant in taking time to design a system for him.
+Given that I was extremely busy building a biofeedback lab, performing TMJ studies, teaching the Basic Human Physiology course and wondering if AVE was just some "new age" fad.
+I was hesitant in taking time to design a system for him.
 But I did.
 He was pleased with the results he was getting with his students, but I didn’t buy in until 1988, when I ran a study with our most difficult TMJ patients.

-On another front, was Dr. William Kroger.
-Kroger was a physician with the US military and Kroger noticed that battle ships and bomber planes were being driven into enemy territory because the radar operators were being entrained into a trance state from the old-fashioned “blip” style radars.
-This spurned Kroger to team up with Sidney Schneider of the Schneider Instrument Company where they developed the first commercial photic stimulator in 1955, which they used primarily for hypnotic induction and pain reduction during gastro-intestinal surgery and dental work.
+On another front, Dr. William Kroger, a physician with the US military, noticed that battleships and bomber planes were being driven into enemy territory because the radar operators were being entrained into a trance state from the old-fashioned “blip” style radars.
+This spurned Kroger to team up with Sidney Schneider of the Schneider Instrument Company, and they developed the first commercial photic stimulator in 1955, which they used primarily for hypnotic induction and pain reduction during gastro-intestinal surgery and dental work.

-Since this time, close to 100 clinical studies have been published on AVE.
+In the decades since, close to 100 clinical studies have been published on AVE.
 There are over two dozen studies on our DAVID products alone.
-There are approximately 70 schools using our products for ADHD and behavior disorders.
-It is currently being used to reduce PTSD in several VA centers around the USA.
-Some studies, such as Michael Telch’s studies, are published in journals such as “Behavior, Research and Therapy.”
-I have published several research articles on AVE, written two chapters in college level psychology text books and produced an online Stimulation Technologies/Entrainment course.
-I wrote a book named "The Rediscovery of Audio-Visual Entrainment."
-I have also traveled to many locations in North America, the UK, and Europe to present training workshops.
+There have been over 70 schools using our products for ADHD and behavioral disorders.
+It's being used to reduce PTSD in several VA centers around the USA.
+Some studies, such as those by Michael Telch, are published in peer-reviewed academic journals, such as Behavior, Research and Therapy.
+I have published several research articles on AVE, written four chapters in college-level psychology text books, and produced an online Stimulation Technologies/Entrainment course.
+I wrote a book named The Rediscovery of Audio-Visual Entrainment.
+I have also traveled to many locations in North America, the UK, Australia, and Europe to present training workshops.